nparks-kenzan/capstan-1/pipelines/gcp/1-pubsubWpodscaling/README.md

 ### Deploy Pipeline
+Switch to terminal 3 from previous steps, this is the tools instance.

-On the tools instance this readme and folder exist in a `pipelines folder`
+On the tools instance this readme and folder exist in a pipelines folder `pipelines/gcp/1-pubsubWpodscaling/`

 On the tools instance navigate to this folder and execute